 Upper Premium Cruise Reviews

-For the sophisticated and experienced traveler who has been there and done that, small ships, such as those operated by Azamara Club Cruises and Oceania Cruises, offer vacation opportunities that allow guests to delve deeper into the destinations that interest them most.
+For the sophisticated and experienced traveler who has been there and done that, Upper Premium cruise lines offer vacation opportunities that allow guests to delve deeper into the destinations that interest them most.

-While eliminating the long lines, large crowds and bottlenecks that occasionally stall the fun on a large cruise ship, smaller vessels have always offered more intimate and special experiences by taking fewer people to less-accessible destinations, including off-the-beaten-track waterways and tiny ports that passengers on large ships rarely get to see.
+Capacity on Upper Premium cruise ships ranges from slightly less than 700 guests to just over 1,200.
+There are obvious advantages of small vessels.
+While eliminating the long lines, large crowds and bottlenecks that occasionally stall the fun on a larger cruise ships, smaller vessels have always offered more intimate and special experiences by taking fewer people to less-accessible destinations, including off-the-beaten-track waterways and tiny ports that passengers on large ships rarely get to see.

-While major cruise lines do a great job designing ships that don’t “feel” crowded, a small ship with one-tenth or even one-fiftieth the passenger capacity doesn’t have to create any illusion, because they truly are not crowded.
+While major cruise lines do a great job designing ships that don’t “feel” crowded, a small ship doesn’t have to create any illusion, because they truly are not crowded.

-For travelers who want something different, who want to travel in small groups, and who want to know about the history, and music and ecology of the places they visit and to get to know the people, small ships may be the ideal choice.
+For travelers who want something different, who want to travel in small groups, and who want to know about the history, and music and ecology of the places they visit and to get to know the people — all while dining and living well on board — small Upper Premium ships may be the ideal choice.